djepar/CoursGenInfo/Programmation/python/CourseraGoogleAutomation/TroubleShooting/noteTroubleshooting.md

 ## Using the Right Data Structures
 Lists : "Sequences of elements.
 We can add, remove, or modify the elements in them, and we can iterate through the whole list to operate on each of the elements. "

-Called : "Arraylist in Java, Vector in C++, Array in Ruby, Slice in Go" Dictionaries : "Store key-value pairs.
+Called : "Arraylist in Java, Vector in C++, Array in Ruby, Slice in Go"

+Dictionaries : "Store key-value pairs.
 We add data by associating a value to a key, and then we retrieve a value by looking up a specific key."

 Called : "HashMap in Java, Unordered Map in C++, Hash in Ruby, Map in Go".
 Advantage : really fast to find value with a key.

 "If you need to acess elements by position, or will always iterate through all the elements, use a list to store them."

 "If we need to look up the elements using a key, we'll use a dictionary."

 ## Expensive Loops
 "If you do an expensive operation inside a loop, you multiply the time it takes to do the expensive operation by the amount of times you repeat the loop."

 "Make sure that the list of elements that you're iterating through is only as long as you really need it to be."

 "Another thing to remember about loops is to break out of the loop once you've found what you were looking for"

 ## Keeping Local Results
-"If we're parsing a large file and only keeping a few key pieces of information form it, we can create a cache to store only that information, or if we're getting some information over the network, we cna keep a local copu of the file to avoid downloading it over and over again".
+"If we're parsing a large file and only keeping a few key pieces of information form it, we can create a cache to store only that information, or if we're getting some information over the network, we can keep a local copy of the file to avoid downloading it over and over again".

 ## Slow Script with Expensive Loop
 Three values of the `time` command :